base-org/web/apps/base-docs/docs/security/report.md

 # Reporting vulnerabilities

-All potential vulnerability reports can be submitted via the [HackerOne](https://hackerone.com/coinbase) platform.
+Report potential vulnerabilities via [HackerOne](https://hackerone.com/coinbase) our centralized platform for streamlined and secure reporting.

-The HackerOne platform allows us to have a centralized and single reporting source for us to deliver optimized SLAs and results.
-All reports submitted to the platform are triaged around the clock by our team of Coinbase engineers with domain knowledge, assuring the best quality of review.
+The HackerOne platform serves as a centralized reporting hub, enabling us to streamline processes and deliver optimized SLAs and results efficiently.
+Submissions are triaged 24/7 by Coinbase engineers with domain expertise to ensure a thorough review and fast response.

-For more information on reporting vulnerabilities and our HackerOne bug bounty program, view our [security program policies](https://hackerone.com/coinbase?view_policy=true).
+For additional details on our Hackerone bug bounty program and security policies, view our [security program policies](https://hackerone.com/coinbase?view_policy=true).

 ---